CGCookie/retopoflow/docs/index.md

 You can get help with an issue or give feedback by reaching out to us in one of the following ways:

-- Get high priority support from Orange Turbine by sending a message from your [Blender Market inbox](https://blendermarket.com/inbox) once you've purchased a copy.
+- Get high priority support from Orange Turbine by sending a message from your [Superhive inbox](https://superhivemarket.com/inbox) once you've purchased a copy.
 - Create a new [issue](https://github.com/CGCookie/retopoflow/issues/new/choose) on Retopoflow's [GitHub page](https://github.com/CGCookie/retopoflow).
 - Reach out to us via email at [retopoflow@cgcookie.com](mailto:retopoflow@cgcookie.com).